Drone Photography: A Quick Guide for Beginners

 Knowing how to keep your drone steady in the air is a great skill, but it’s not everything.
 In order to capture expressive images with your UAV and avoid disappointing results, it’s also crucial for you to understand how your machine works.

-The common type epitomized by DJI drones consists of two basic parts.
-There is the drone itself and the included camera.
+The common type epitomized by DJI drones consists of two basic parts: the drone itself and the included camera.
+Modern drone technology allows the vehicle to detect its own position, adjust for wind automatically, and perform structured maneuvers, powered by radio, GPS, gyroscopes, and various sensors.

 Types of Drones Used in Photography